-Hawaii was relatively active in the 2018 legislative term and introduced legislation pertaining to healthcare price transparency, cost, and competition.
-While most bills failed to pass, the legislature passed SB 2340, which ensures that certain benefits under the Affordable Care Act are preserved under Hawaii law, including prohibiting health insurance entities from imposing a preexisting condition exclusion and prohibiting health insurance entities from using an individual’s gender to determine premiums or contributions.
+Hawaii was relatively active in the 2018 legislative term as well.
+While most bills failed to pass, the legislature passed SB 2340 , which ensures that certain benefits under the Affordable Care Act are preserved under Hawaii law, including prohibiting health insurance entities from imposing a preexisting condition exclusion and prohibiting health insurance entities from using an individual’s gender to determine premiums or contributions.

 In 2017, the state legislature passed HB 552, which established the Affordable Health Insurance Working Group to plan for and mitigate adverse effects of the potential repeal of the federal Affordable Care Act by Congress.
 Regardless of what happens on the federal level, the bill calls for the preservation of the primary provisions of the individual mandate.
 The Legislature also passed a bill that establishes a Hawaii Health Savings Account, which allows local employees to open a tax-exempt account funded by employer contributions.
 The bill was referred to the Governor and has not yet been signed.

 Hawaii also continues to use the Hawaii Health Information Exchange, the state’s private sector non-profit designee for the receipt of federal funds to create a statewide health information exchange that will ultimately feed into the nationwide eHealth Exchange technology network.

 The Source tracks state activities impacting healthcare price and competition in both legislation and litigation in a searchable database to help stakeholders at the state level understand their legal and regulatory environment as they make efforts to improve access, quality, and efficiency, and reduce costs in healthcare.